Dzianddafi/turkey-earthquake/README.md

-# Visualizing Earthquake Locationwith Python
+# Visualizing Earthquake Location with Python

 The devastating earthquake that struck Turkey on February 6, 2023, had a magnitude of 7.8 and was centered in Nurdağı, near Gaziantep.
 The tremors caused massive destruction in Turkey and Syria, claiming the lives of more than 50,000 people and injuring tens of thousands of others.